wadmp/wadmp.github.io/src/gen3/explanations/alerts/README.md

 ![Alerts history](./alerts-history.png "Alerts history")

-Alerts in History can be marked as read or marked back as unread by one using checkboxes.
+Alerts in History can be marked as read or marked back as unread by clicking on the envelope icon on the right side.
 It is possible also filter read/unread Alerts via the icon at the top left.

 Alerts stay in History, and they are not automatically deleted.